LOD-03 Fees and Transfer Duty

-Documents subject to duty must be lodged in the Revenue Online system or be presented to the Office of State Revenue "OSR" for a manual duty assessment before the document can be lodged with Landgate.
+Documents subject to duty must be lodged in the Revenue Online system or be presented to Revenue WA "OSR" for a manual duty assessment before the document can be lodged with Landgate.

 Where the parties to documents do not have access to the Revenue online system and they are lodging a paper document with Landgate that is subject to duty, the paper document will need to be manually assessed and duty noted by OSR (Duties Division) before the document can be presented to Landgate for lodgement.

 OSR provides a Revenue Online system to authorised subscribers for assessment of duty on documents.
 The Revenue online system produces a Certificate of Duty to verify a document has been assessed for duty.
 The Certificate of Duty must be printed and provided with any paper document being lodged with Landgate (where duty is assessable).

 The Revenue Online system allows authorised subscribers to cancel existing Duty Certificates that may have been incorrectly issued.
 Duty Certificates that have been cancelled will show "Cancelled Transaction (Section 107)" in the exemption type section of the Certificate of Duty.